serqco/qabstracts/codebook.md

   an artifact, such as software, a process, or a method.
   We call articles where the abstract contains a design statement "design articles" (or artifact-centric articles).
-  - Such articles will typically also contain some empirical part and code `method` is used for its description.
+  - Such articles will typically also contain some empirical contribution and `method`/`result` are used for its description.
   - The "designed features" mentioned above are known at design time and classified as `design`.